Lars Onsager: Brown University

 On leaving JHU, he accepted a position (involving the teaching of statistical mechanics to graduate students in chemistry) at Brown University in Providence, Rhode Island, where it became clear that he was no better at teaching advanced students than freshmen, but he made significant contributions to statistical mechanics and thermodynamics.
 His graduate student Raymond Fuoss worked under him and eventually joined him on the Yale chemistry faculty.
-In 1933, when the Great Depression limited Brown's ability to support a faculty member who was only useful as a researcher and not a teacher, he was let go by Brown, being hired after a trip to Europe by Yale University, where he remained for most of the rest of his life, retiring in 1972.
+His statistical mechanics course was nicknamed "Sadistical Mechanics" by the students.

-His research at Brown was concerned mainly with the effects on diffusion of temperature gradients, and produced the Onsager reciprocal relations, a set of equations published in 1929 and, in an expanded form, in 1931, in statistical mechanics whose importance went unrecognized for many years.
+His research at Brown was concerned mainly with the effects on diffusion of temperature gradients, and produced the Onsager reciprocal relations in statistical mechanics, a set of equations published in 1929 and, in an expanded form, in 1931, whose importance went unrecognized for many years.
 However, their value became apparent during the decades following World War II, and by 1968 they were considered important enough to gain Onsager that year's Nobel Prize in Chemistry.

-In 1933, just before taking up the position at Yale, Onsager traveled to Austria to visit electrochemist Hans Falkenhagen.
+In 1933, when the Great Depression limited Brown's ability to support a faculty member who was only useful as a researcher and not a teacher, he was let go by Brown.
+He traveled to Austria to visit electrochemist Hans Falkenhagen.
 He met Falkenhagen's sister-in-law, Margrethe Arledter.
 They were married on September 7, 1933, and had three sons and a daughter.

 Yale University

+After the trip to Europe, he was hired by Yale University, where he remained for most of the rest of his life, retiring in 1972.